Troubleshooting the gateway

 If everything is configured correctly, and you can still not reach it via the cloud, then first check whether you have an internet connection on your local network: Plug in your laptop to the local network with an Ethernet cable, and verify whether you can browse the internet with it (make sure you are not connected to the WiFi when doing this).

-If there is an internet connection, but you can not reach the gateway via the could, then your firewall might be misconfigured.
-The list of required/optional ports and their function can be found here: Network requirements.
+If there is an internet connection, but you can not reach the gateway via the cloud, then your firewall might be misconfigured.
+The list of required/optional ports and their function can be found here: Network interfaces & requirements.
 Verify the network ports with your network administrator.

 The web application does not load via the anchor network